Reasons to Know about Capital Gain Taxes for CRE Investors

 You must know there are two types of capital gain taxes, namely short-term capital gain taxes, which are for the property held for less than 12 months.

-While the long-term capital gains are those wherein the hold is for a year or more on the property.
+The long-term capital gains are those wherein the hold is for a year or more on the property.
 It is usually more expensive to opt to flip a commercial property and sell it within a year than to hold a property for a longer time.

 Like income tax, capital gain tax rates depend significantly on the taxpayers’ income during the sale of the property.
 In the current market scenario, the long-term capital gain taxes are.